Explore The Cayman Islands in One Day

 And guess what, I did!

-It was my first 7-day cruise trip (yep, from zero to seven) I figured if I’m going to do it I mid-as-well get my money worth.
+It was my first 7-day cruise trip via Royal Caribbean (yep, from zero to seven).
+I figured if I’m going to do it I mid-as-well get my monies worth.
 One of the stops on this trip was the Cayman Islands… and boy was it beautiful.
-I don’t know about you but when I travel I like to feel like a native and I really got the chance to do that.
+I don’t know about you but when I travel I like to feel like a native and I really got the chance to do just that.

 Have a Plan

-While in the states one of my friends set up a tour for us by one of her family friends.
+While in the states one of my friends set up a tour for us by way of one of her family friends.
 Which turned an ordinary car ride of simple sight seeing to a full tour/experience.
-He was able to show us the island since it can be done driving in one day.
+He was able to show us the majority of the island since it can be done in a days drive.
 We explored and saw the popular Cayman Islands bank and walked the area.
-It had a piece of land that resembled an on location which you walk on and lay on the hammock.
+It had a piece of land that resembled a man- made island on location which you walk on and lay on the hammock.
 We also went to where the locals and tourists go to eat and hang out as well s the beach.
 As a resident there he explained how they continue to improve the country for its people, from updating power and phone lines to aid in better communication and building a specialty hospital.
 For some that may not be interesting but for me as a first generation Haitian that understands the simple necessities, for what I in the states take for granted.
 I enjoy hearing and/or seeing countries elevate themselves for the good of their people.

 There is so much to see, do, learn and enjoy!
 It was truly an adventure I will cherish.

-ALLA/Reflection: The key to really and truly experiencing a place in a short time is to plan a bit of activity, while still being flexible if things change.
+ALLA/Reflection: The key to really and truly experiencing a place in a short time is to plan a bit of activity in advance, while still being flexible if things change while you’re there.